 - A clear and understandable layout and design in the report

-The finalised RICS homebuyer’s report is easy to understand the surveyor will communicate all with you.
+The finalized RICS homebuyer’s report is easy to understand.
+The surveyor will communicate all with you.

-How does the RICS HomeBuyer Report evaluate the condition of the property?
+How Does the RICS HomeBuyers Report Evaluate the Condition of the Property?

-The surveyor will use three condition ratings to translate the condition of the property and the potential repairs that are needed.
+The surveyor will use three condition ratings to translate the property’s condition and the potential repairs that are needed.

 - Condition Rating 3 – Urgent repairs are needed